konturno/2023/sandbox/README.md

 The underlying geometry is a helix (3D spiral) wrapped around a torus (doughnut) with a vertical exaggeration.

 A number of lines are created that use the helix as a path.
-They are spaced apart at just the right distance so yhat the start and end points have exactly the same height.
+They are spaced apart at just the right distance so that the start and end points have exactly the same height.

 The effect is quite nice and relaxing, but the effect is not yet as "interesting" as the inspiration: https://optikstudies.com/case_studies?series=0048